marco-sorich/www.sorich.de/Readme.md

 ## Deployment
-Just upload all the content, expect for .git directory and Readme.md file), to the host.
+Just upload all the content, expect for .git directory and Readme.md file, to the host.